Pranav435/emotifi/README.md

 ---

-## Donate 💸 (make Gatekeeper stop yelling)
+## Donate 💸 (make Gatekeeper chill out)

-Right now, Emotifi is unsigned. macOS yells the first time you open it.
+Right now, Emotifi is unsigned — which means macOS thinks I’m suspicious every time I hit “Build.”
 To fix that, I need an **Apple Developer ID**: **$100/year**.

-If you like Emotifi and want to help me ship a smoother version, you can donate here:
+If you enjoy Emotifi or just want to stop seeing those “Open Anyway” pop-ups, you can help fund that right here:

 👉 [**Donate via PayPal**](https://paypal.me/theblindiephoenix)

 * 🎯 Goal: $100
-* ✅ Current: (I’ll update this as donations come in)
+* ✅ Current: I’ll update this as donations come in

-Even a small donation helps me as a college student keep this free and fun for everyone.
+Even a small donation helps a college student like me ship smoother builds — and maybe even get macOS to finally trust me. 😅

+*(You can also [jump to the donations section](#donate--make-gatekeeper-chill-out) anytime from the top.)*

 ---